EchoVault/SugarDB/README.md

 ### Homebrew

 To install via homebrew, run:
-1) `brew tap echovault/echovault`
+1) `brew tap echovault/sugardb`
-2) `brew install echovault/echovault/echovault`
+2) `brew install echovault/echovault/sugardb`

 Once installed, you can run the server with the following command:
-`echovault --bind-addr=localhost --data-dir="path/to/persistence/directory"`
+`sugardb --bind-addr=localhost --data-dir="path/to/persistence/directory"`

 <a name="usage-docker"></a>
 ### Docker

-`docker pull echovault/echovault`
+`docker pull echovault/sugardb`

-The full list of tags can be found [here](https://hub.docker.com/r/echovault/echovault/tags).
+The full list of tags can be found [here](https://hub.docker.com/r/echovault/sugardb/tags).

 <a name="usage-container-registry"></a>
 ### Container Registry

-`docker pull ghcr.io/echovault/echovault`
+`docker pull ghcr.io/echovault/sugardb`

-The full list of tags can be found [here](https://github.com/EchoVault/EchoVault/pkgs/container/echovault).
+The full list of tags can be found [here](https://github.com/EchoVault/SugarDB/pkgs/container/sugardb).

 <a name="usage-binaries"></a>
 ### Binaries